Skip to content

 • Bicep — best if you’re Microsoft-only, want zero extra tooling beyond az, prefer ARM-native deployments tracked in the portal, and don’t want to manage a remote state backend.

-The deployment wizard asks this as question #1 and emits the matching parameter file + commands.
+The configuration generator asks this as question #2 and emits the matching parameter file + commands.

 Can I switch from Terraform to Bicep (or vice versa) later?